iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/8_special_features_of_the_matrix_generator.rst

 The improvement consists in a definition of unit sizes for certain technologies that can only be built in large units.
 This avoids for instance the installation of a 10 kW nuclear reactor in the model of the energy system of a city or small region (it can only be built in units of e.g., 700 MW).
 Additionally  this option allows to take care of the ”economies of scale” of certain technologies.

-This option is implemented for a technology by simply defining the unit size chosen for this technology (keyword cmix).
+This option is implemented for a technology by simply defining the unit size for this technology (keyword cmix).
 The according capacity variable is then generated  as integer in the matrix, its value is the installation of one powerplant of unit size.

 If a problem is formulated as mixed integer it can be applied without this option by changing just one switch in the general definition file (keyword mixsw).
 Then all capacity variables are generated  as real variables.